 33. To exercise all the powers relating to the application and enforcement of Rent Repayment Orders under the Housing Act 2004 including the service of any statutory notices in connection therewith 34.
 To vary or revoke interim and final empty dwelling management orders in accordance with Part 4 of the Housing Act 2004.
 35. To serve an Overcrowding Notice in relation to an HMO in accordance with Part 4 of the Housing Act 2004 36.
 To set a fee payable for the supply to a person of a certified copy of the whole or part of the register maintained under section 232 of the Housing Act 2004 37.
 To exercise all powers to issue, use and enforce civil penalties as detailed in the Housing and Planning Act 2016 (and any regulations made there under 38.
 To exercise all powers to issue, use and enforce rent repayment orders as detailed in the Housing and Planning Act 2016 (and any regulations made there under).
-39. Financial Assistance To administer the whole range of financial assistance, including grants ,loans, assistance to landlords, measures to support purchase and relocation under Part VIII of the Local Government and Housing Act 1989, the Housing Grants, Construction and Regeneration Act 1996 and the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 as included in the Housing Strategy and adopted by the Authority in the Private Sector Housing Renewal Policy.
+39. Financial Assistance 00.
+1 IIIanciai Assistance To administer the whole range of financial assistance, including grants ,loans, assistance to landlords, measures to support purchase and relocation under Part VIII of the Local Government and Housing Act 1989, the Housing Grants, Construction and Regeneration Act 1996 and the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002 as included in the Housing Strategy and adopted by the Authority in the Private Sector Housing Renewal Policy.
 To determine applications (and related matters) for any financial assistance towards repair, adaptation of properties in the Borough, the relocation of residents in suitable circumstances or the purchase of properties.
 To waive repayment of grant monies in appropriate circumstances.
-To require information from people who have applied for or who have received financial assistance from the Council.
+To require information from people who have applied for or who have received I o require information from people who have applied for or who have received financial assistance from the Council.
 To waive or vary the criteria and conditions attached to financial assistance within permitted legal criteria or as determined in the Private Sector Housing Renewal Policy.
-40. To manage the Council's Partnership Agency Service in connection with the provision of financial assistance as defined under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002
+40. To manage the Council's Partnership Agency Service in connection with the provision of 40. financial assistance as defined under the Regulatory Reform (Housing Assistance) (England and Wales) Order 2002